asyncapi/asyncapi-react/development-guide.md

 ## Project structure

-During the development, remember about updating the [project structure](./README.md/#project-structure).
+If you make any changes in the [project structure](./README.md/#project-structure), remember to update it.